 The AMA Land Speed Grand Championship, also known as the Bonneville Motorcycle Speed Trials, is the premier motorcycle land-speed racing event in the world.
 This AMA-sanctioned event, which also includes Fédération Internationale de Motocylisme recognition, offers competitors the opportunity to clinch AMA national and FIM world records aboard machines from 50cc mini-bikes to 3,000cc.

-The 2022 Land Speed Grand Championship is scheduled to take place Aug.
-28 – Sept.
-1 at Bonneville Speedway.
+The 2022 Land Speed Grand Championship is canceled due to flooding.

 For more on the AMA Land Speed Grand Championship, see the promoter’s website at www.bonnevillemst.com.

 AMA-sanctioned events run according to the rules developed and written by AMA Congress, the rules-making body of the AMA composed of AMA organizers.

 The AMA Amateur Competition Rulebook is for the exclusive use of AMA-chartered clubs and promoters running AMA-sanctioned events.

 The rulebook applies to all AMA-sanctioned competition.
 Supplemental regulations are additions to the rulebook based on the needs of a specific series.
 All supplemental regulations are approved by the AMA.